Medical assistance in dying

 MAID law allows people to waive the requirement for giving final consent just before MAID is provided, if all of the following conditions are met:

-• the person’s natural death is reasonably foreseeable
+• your natural death is reasonably foreseeable and while you had decision-making capacity:

-• the person, when they had decision-making capacity, was advised by a health-care provider that they were at risk of losing capacity to provide final consent
+• your practitioner advised that you are at risk of losing capacity to provide final consent

-• the person, when they had decision-making capacity, made a written agreement with a practitioner to consent to receive MAID on a chosen date if they no longer have capacity to consent on that date.
+• you made a written arrangement with your practitioner to provide consent in advance of your chosen MAID date, if you no longer have capacity to consent on that date

 What happens after a waiver of final consent is submitted and/or is in place?